imjasonh/tank-commander/README.md

 - **Hill**: When a tank is immediately behind a hill space, enemy accuracy is -1.
 When a tank is on a hill space, all hits against it are taken against the rear armor value.
 - **Forest**: When a tank is in or behind a forest space, enemy accuracy is -1.
 - **Building**: Buildings are impassable terrain.
 Tanks can fire rounds at buildings to turn them into rubble.
-- **Mines**: Tanks moving over mined spaces take an AT hit with a strength of 6.
+- (Advanced) **Mines**: Tanks moving over mined spaces take an AT hit with a strength of 6.
+Roll to see if it penetrates.
 The mine is then removed from the board.

-### Other Units
+### Advanced Play

+#### Air Strike

+Mark a space anywhere on the board.
+In the next turn, the player must roll a 6+ for the air strike to hit.
+On the following turn, it's a 5+, and then 4+, and so on.
+An air strike is never called on a roll of a 1.

+When an air strike is carried out, the marked space is hit with an AT round with a strength of 6.
+Roll a die to determine the direction of the blast (1 is north, 2 is northeast, and so on).
+Then roll a die to determine the distance of the blast (1 is 1 space, 2 is 2 spaces, and so on).
+Each of those spaces are also hit with an AT round with a strength of 6.

 #### Infantry